Final Round Case Interview Prep 2026: Partner-Level Guide and Story Portfolio

 - Bain is the most relationship-focused of the three.
 Partners are explicitly evaluating "would I enjoy working with this person?" alongside analytical criteria.

-- Bain final rounds often include an informal element — lunch, coffee with a team member — that is part of the evaluation even though it does not feel like an interview.
+- Bain final rounds may include an informal element (lunch or coffee with a team member) that can still influence the evaluation even though it does not feel like an interview.

 - Bain's behavioral questions emphasize teamwork, coachability, and cultural fit more explicitly than McKinsey or BCG.